weakish/docs-en/views/rest_api.md

   https://{{host}}/1.1/roles
 ```

-You may noticed that there is a new operator `AddRelation` we have not seen before.
+You may have noticed that there is a new operator `AddRelation` we have not seen before.
 This operator adds a relation to an object.
-The actual implementation of relation is quite complex for performance issues.
+The actual implementation of relation is quite complicated for performance issues,
-But conceptually you can consider them as arrays of pointers, and they are only used in roles.
+but conceptually you can consider them as arrays of pointers, and they are only used in roles.

 ### Retrieving Roles